Basecamp vs ClickUp for remote teams (2026): I Tested Both

 Mobile App

-Both apps are on iOS and Android, and both are... serviceable.
-Honestly, neither is a pleasure to use on mobile — project management tools almost never are, and I'd argue anyone who tells you otherwise is lying to sell you something.
+Both have iOS and Android apps, and honestly, both are... workable.
+Mobile project management will never be a joy, and anyone claiming otherwise is selling something.
 Basecamp's mobile app is simpler and loads faster.
-ClickUp's mobile app has more features but can feel cramped and occasionally sluggish on older devices.
+ClickUp's has more features but feels cramped on smaller screens and can lag on older devices.

-If your remote team is doing real work on mobile — field teams, consultants constantly on the go — ClickUp gives you more functionality despite the UX trade-offs.
+If your remote team actually does work on mobile—field teams, traveling consultants—ClickUp gives you more power despite the UX trade-offs.

-Winner: Slight edge to ClickUp for features; Basecamp for simplicity.
+Winner: Slight edge to ClickUp for functionality; Basecamp for simplicity.

 Security & Compliance

-ClickUp offers SOC 2 Type II compliance, SSO, 2FA, granular permissions, and guest access controls on higher tiers.
-Enterprise plans add HIPAA compliance and advanced audit logs — important for teams in regulated industries.
+ClickUp offers SOC 2 Type II, SSO, 2FA, granular permissions, and guest controls on higher tiers.
+Enterprise adds HIPAA and advanced audit logs—critical for regulated industries.

-Basecamp offers 2FA and SSL encryption but lacks formal SOC 2 certification and HIPAA compliance.
-For most small remote teams, that's fine.
-For anyone in healthcare, finance, or enterprise environments, this is a genuine gap worth taking seriously.
+Basecamp has 2FA and SSL encryption but no formal SOC 2 or HIPAA compliance.
+For most small remote teams that's fine.
+For healthcare, finance, or enterprise environments, this is a real gap.

 Pros and Cons